My brother-in-law, Bill McGowan, passed away unexpectedly last week.

 I will miss everything about you, Bill.

-Especially your big, silly smile, your great, goofy laugh, and the huge hugs that you gave everyone whenever you saw them.
+Especially, your great goofy grin, your big hearty laugh, and the huge hugs that you gave everyone whenever you saw them.

-Despite our new companion, we will all try moving through our grief as it visits, by putting one step in front of the other – one minute, one hour, one day at a time.
+Despite our new companion, we will try moving through our grief as it visits by putting one foot in front of the other–one minute, one hour, one day at a time.

 And I pray,

-In that way, we can never be truly separated from you.
+In that way, we will never be truly separated from you.

 Wherever I go, you’ll be there too.

-And when I give someone a hug, I’ll give them a little extra squeeze for you too because your Spirit will live on in all of us – for as long as we live on.
+And when I give someone a hug, I’ll give them an extra squeeze for you too because your spirit will live on in all of us–for as long as we live on.